puskini33/sentiment-analysis-tweets/README.md

     + creating a pipeline with sklearn for modeling <br>
     + evaluating model performance<br>

 I choose to focus on the sentiment analysis of tweets that were retrieved with the Twitter API [Twython](https://twython.readthedocs.io/en/latest/).
-The goal of my project is to predict the sentiment of tweets that are about Trump.
+The **goal** of my project is to predict the sentiment of tweets that are about Trump.
 I made a list of 8 companies that openly support or are against Trump, and I retrieved from the company's Twitter page 10.000 tweets.
-I assumed that the companies that openly support Trump would tweet more positive tweets about him, and the companies that are against Trump would tweet more negative tweets about Trump.
+I assumed that the companies that openly support Trump would tweet more positive tweets about him, and the companies that are against Trump would tweet more negative tweets.

 ## Installation Guide